-- A. Development proposals must demonstrate that negative impacts on the safe and efficient operation of sustainable transport infrastructure e.g. the public realm, cycle lanes, bus routes/stops are mitigated/prevented. - B. All pedestrian and cycling infrastructure and facilities are required to be designed in accordance with relevant guidance and/or best practice standards. - C. The use of shared space to jointly meet the needs of motorised traffic, walking and cycling will be resisted where it involves a single surface.
+- A. Development proposals must demonstrate that negative impacts on the safe and efficient operation of existing and planned improvements of sustainable transport infrastructure e.g. the public realm, cycle lanes (including the TfL Strategic Cycle network or lanes feeding into this network), bus routes/stops are mitigated/prevented. - B. All pedestrian and cycling infrastructure and facilities are required to be designed in accordance with relevant guidance and/or best practice standards. - C. The use of shared space to jointly meet the needs of motorised traffic, walking and cycling will be resisted where it involves a single surface.
 Shared spaces may be acceptable where it has been demonstrated that they deliver logical, legible, inclusive and safe environments that respond to their context.